-Filipina nude painted by the great Fernando Amorsolo y Cueto, 1951.
+Filipina nude painted by Fernando Amorsolo y Cueto, 1951.

 - “The Story So Far, with Conductor John Wilson”

 - “The Story So Far; Or, Conductor John Wilson—His Limits”